Complaint Handling Code 2024 FAQs

 Should landlords track and update residents about any scheduled work/actions set out in its complaint response?

 Yes.
-Where the outstanding issues involve undertaking work which may take weeks or months to complete, the landlord should inform the resident of the timescale for the works to be completed and should track and action the outstanding work expeditiously and provide regular updates to the resident.
-This affords the resident the opportunity to challenge the conclusions of their complaint, including whether the proposed actions are appropriate.
+Where the outstanding issues involve undertaking work which may take weeks or months to complete, the landlord should inform the resident of the intended timescale for these works.
+Outstanding actions must still be tracked and actioned promptly with appropriate updates provided to the resident.

 Self-assessment, reporting and compliance